Getting Started: E-Rx

 DoseSpot Electronic Prior Authorization (ePA)

-Initiate ePA
+Initiate ePA in Current DoseSpot UI:

 Locate the medication in the patient’s Pending Medications list.
 From the Actions dropdown, click “Start Prior Auth.”